 What is a respiratory therapist?

-Respiratory therapists are specially trained healthcare professionals who help treat and restore function for people with airway and breathing problems.
-They assess and treat people with many conditions including:
+A respiratory therapist (RT) is a specially trained healthcare provider.
+They help treat and restore function for people with airway and breathing problems.
+They assess and treat people with many conditions, including:

 Tracheostomy tube.
 This is a special type of breathing tube that is put in through the neck.
 It's for people unable to breathe through their mouth and nose.